-The injunctive feature of the Preliminary Injunction serves an active rather than incidental purpose.
+The Preliminary Injunction, which has significant constitutional underpinnings, affects the "fundamental interests" of the State and its citizens.
+The order's injunctive feature serves an active rather than incidental purpose.
 It bars the State from enforcing SB 2305, which was enacted by the people, through their elected representatives, for the purpose of protecting the health of women seeking abortions.
+And the Preliminary Injunction is premised on the district court's "determination that the fundamental rights protected by the state constitution include a woman's right to electively terminate a pregnancy before the fetus is viable."
+App.
+218.